 A $300 bonus is available for TD Bank customers who:

 - Have never had a TD Bank personal checking account.

 - Have at least $2,500 worth of direct deposit funds within 60 days of opening the account.

 There’s also a $150 cash bonus if you’d prefer a Convenience Checking account.

 Bonuses are available to residents in the District of Columbia, Pennsylvania and every state on the east coast except Georgia.

 TD Bank is based in Wilmington, Delaware.
 In Bankrate’s review of TD Bank’s financial health, it earned four out of five stars.

-The bank, which is based in Cincinnati, Ohio, earned four out of five stars in the latest review of its financial health.
+Santander Bank is based in Wilmington, Delaware.
+It earned four out of five stars in the latest review of its financial health.